-Bruce has an advertising business.
-He is a director of the company.
-The business recently bought Bruce a fully electric company car.
+Darren has an advertising business, he is a director of the company.
+The business recently bought Darren a new fully electric company car.
 They bought the Audi Q4 e-tron.
 He loves it!
-Its list price is £27,000.
+Its list price is £40,000.

 This is still a very low taxable benefit in kind.
 If he is a 40% taxpayer, he will only pay a tax of £160 for 2021/22 and £320 for 2022/23.
 This covers unlimited private use, his private insurance, and also any repairs needed to the vehicle.
 This is a very attractive tax planning perk.

 The list price must include the cost of the battery even if it is leased separately.
 HMRC’s view (quite understandably) is that the car cannot move without its battery.
 It is integral to the car.

 If an employee has a company car provided by their employer for them under salary sacrifice, the taxable benefit is the higher of the amount of the salary given up or the taxable car benefit.

 However, the salary sacrifice anti-avoidance legislation does not apply if the company car has CO2 emissions of less than 75g/km.

 It is, therefore, possible for an employer to provide fully electric and certain hybrid company cars, pursuant to a salary sacrifice arrangement, and for the employee to retain the tax benefits.

 Many employees are now agreeing to a salary sacrifice, in exchange for a fully electric company car.
 This will produce a big tax and NIC saving for the employee.